MahithasriDara/DATA_ANALYSIS_TASK_1/README.md

 # DATA_ANALYSIS_TASK_1
-Data cleaning and preprocessing of a raw movie dataset from Kaggle using python
+Data cleaning and preprocessing of a raw movie dataset from Kaggle using Python

 # 🎬 Movie Dataset - Data Cleaning & Preprocessing

 This project involves cleaning and preprocessing a raw movie dataset from Kaggle using Python (Pandas).
 The goal is to handle missing values, remove duplicates, standardize formats, and prepare the dataset for further analysis or visualization.